TateTaylorOH/The-Northern-Sea/Docs/QUESTS.md

 ### Pirate Hunts (Republic of Pirates)

 After capturing the three sea forts in the Sea of Ghosts Captain Flame-Beard will begin to offer a new combat-centric radiant quest where you board his flagship and hunt for Thalmor ships to board and sieze.

-### Sea Fort Assaults (Republic of Pirates/Japhet's Folly)

-Both Florian and Captain Flame-Beard will offer a special series of quests where you travel with one of the two to retake several [sea forts](https://github.com/TateTaylorUSA/The-Northern-Sea/blob/main/Docs/LOCATIONS.md#sea-forts) that had fallen to the Thalmor Privateers.
-The assaults will happen in two phases, the first phase involves disabling the enemy catapults in order to make landing at the fort safe.
-The second phase involves laying anchor at the fort and taking it by foot.
-You can start a sea fort assault by talking to either Flame-Beard or Florian, whoever you go with will determine what faction takes control of the fort, there will be slightly different rewards depending on who you choose.
-There are only three Sea Forts in the Sea of Ghosts (not counting the one seized during *Give No Quarter*) so this quest is not endlessly repeatable.

 # Unmarked Quests